 The Effects of Packet Loss

 The specific effects of packet loss may vary depending on the protocol involved.
-TCP is generally designed to manage packet loss; in that it acknowledges the receipt of packets and will attempt to re-transmit if that acknowledgement isn’t received.
-On the other hand, UDP lacks re-transmission capabilities and is poorly-suited for handling packet loss.
+TCP is generally designed to manage this issue; in that it acknowledges the receipt of packets and will attempt to re-transmit if that acknowledgement isn’t received.
+On the other hand, UDP lacks re-transmission capabilities and is poorly-suited for handling lost packets.

 Similarly, the effect of packet loss also varies depending on the application in use, with video conferencing apps (like Voice over IP) suffering the most.
-Applications like Skype, Microsoft Teams, and WhatsApp are notoriously poor at handling packet loss and the video degradation will manifest as robotic speech or completely dropped audio.
+Applications like Skype, Microsoft Teams, and WhatsApp are notoriously poor at handling dropped data packets and the video degradation will manifest as robotic speech or completely dropped audio.

 Packet loss on VoIP traffic should be kept below 1% and between 0.05% and 5% depending on the type of video.